 When swimming in the ocean, it's important to be careful.
-Ocean surf can be rough and it is best to swim using the buddy system and have someone with you in the water at all times.
-Beach patrol members are on duty from 10 a.m. to 5:30 p.m. daily all summer to ensure your safety.
-Please obey the Beach Patrol when you are on the beach.
-They are there to protect you and always swim near a lifeguard.
+Ocean surf can be rough and it is best to swim using the buddy system, have someone with you in the water at all times and always swim near a lifeguard.
+Beach Patrol members are on duty from 10:00 a.m. to 5:30 p.m. daily all summer to ensure your safety.
+Please obey the Beach Patrol when you are on the beach, they are there to protect you.
 For more safe swimming tips, visit the Ocean City Beach Patrols Website.

 Want to catch some waves?
 Ocean City has some great waves, but surfing is only permitted on two surfing beaches announced daily on local radio stations.
 For everyone's safety, these two areas are dedicated to surfing only for the day indicated.
 For more information on surf beaches and beach conditions, call any of the area surf shops.

 Surf fishing is permitted in Ocean City.
 However, be sure you are not within 50 yards of swimmers or of anyone on the beach between 9:00 a.m. and 6:00 p.m.

 Effective May 1, 2015, Ocean City has new designated smoking areas to help keep our beautiful beach clean.
 Please click here for more information.

 Frisbees, ball throwing and other sports are not allowed on the beach from 9:00 a.m. to 5:30 p.m. daily from May 30th to September 15th, by Town Ordinance.